predictbase/documentation/README.md

 ---

+## Glossary

+**Resolution Resource** – A URL or explanation used by admins to verify the outcome of a market.

+**Protocol Fee** – A 1% fee taken from each bet to support the PredictBase platform.

+**Creator Fee** – A 1% reward given to the market creator after resolution.

+**Pending Market** – A market that awaits admin review and approval before becoming active.

+---

 ## Fees

 - **Market Creation Fee:** 0.001 ETH (non-refundable).
 - **Transaction Fee on Bets:** 2% total:
-  - 1% Creator Fee
+  - 1% Creator Fee — automatically transferred to the market creator after the market is resolved.
-  - 1% Protocol Fee (for platform maintenance and operations)
+  - 1% Protocol Fee — retained by PredictBase to support platform maintenance and development.

 > Fees are added to your bet amount, meaning you will need a slightly higher USDC balance to place a bet.